 Seeking Compensation for Damages

 If you have suffered a serious torn ligament injury, look into possible forms of compensation to help pay for treatments and lost wages while you’re healing.
 You may also be entitled to compensation for pain and suffering.
 If your injury is the result of an incident for which another party may legally be responsible, you may be able to file a negligence or tort claim.
 You also might be able to make a claim for short-term or long-term disability if your injury prevents you from working.
-If the injury occurred at work, then workers’ compensation would apply.
 Finally, if the injury occurred in a motor vehicle accident, your Toronto torn ligament injury lawyer will likely be able to file a claim for accident benefits regardless of who was at fault.